Sport and Centrefire Pistol

 Using a revolver is not a disadvantage because there are no speedy series of shots involved.

 The name Center-Fire comes from the ignition system of these calibers as opposed to the Rimfire of .22 cartridges.
-There is no Final round for the Centre Fire Pistol event.

 In Australia this event is also shot by women at most competitions.